Christianity in Russia: Old Believers

 Old Believers are Russian Orthodox Christians who maintain the liturgical and ritual practices of the Eastern Orthodox Church as they were before the reforms of Patriarch Nikon of Moscow.
 They split from the mainstream Russian Orthodox Church in the 17th century.

 In 1971, the Moscow Patriarchate revoked the anathemas placed on the Old Believers in the 17th century, but most Old Believer communities have not returned to Communion with other Orthodox Christians.

 As of 2006, the total number of Old Believers is estimated from 500,000 to 1 million, some living in isolated communities to which they fled centuries ago to avoid persecution.
 An Old Believer parish in the United States has entered into communion with the Russian Orthodox Church Outside Russia.
 Old-Believer churches in Russia have begun the restoration of their property, although Old Believers face many difficulties in claiming restitution rights for their churches.
 Moscow has churches for the most important Old Believer branches: Rogozhskaya Zastava (Popovtsy of the Belokrinitskaya hierarchy official center), a cathedral for the Novozybkovskaya hierarchy in Zamoskvorech'ye and Preobrazhenskaya Zastava where Pomortsy and Fedoseevtsy coexist.

 Oriental Orthodoxy

-Long historical ties with Armenia have resulted in a significant presence of Armenian diaspora in Russia.
+Long historical ties with Armenia have resulted in a significant presence of Armenians in Russia.
 Most of ethnic Armenians in Russia are adherents of the Armenian Apostolic Church, one of the main churches of the Oriental Orthodoxy, distinctive from Eastern Orthodoxy in terms of miaphysite christology.
 In spite of some theological differences, relations between Armenian Apostolic Church and the Russian Orthodox Church are very good.
 There are Armenian eparchies (dioceses), and many churches on the territory of Russia (see: List of Armenian churches in Russia).

+Assyrian Church of the East

+Assyrians in Russia have long lived in the south of the country, as well as in Moscow.
+Most of them remain faithful to the Assyrian Church of the East and are subordinate to the Bishop of Baghdad, Russia and Georgia.
+In 1998, the Mat Maryam temple was built in Moscow.